tjex/tjex.github.io/src/content/blog/2024/zettelkasten-grid-system-organisation.md

 Some advice is also given for practices which support the goal of a "frictionless system", such as metadata suggestions and file naming with Unique Identifiers (UIDs), but they are not directly part of the GRID system itself.

+> This post got very long, so you can also jump to the [conclusion](#conclusion)
+> to get more of an overview before diving in if you like.

 ## Table of Contents